Frobenius morphisms and stability conditions: Introduction

 \subsection{Acknowledgements}

-I would like to thank Tom Sutherland for sharing his ideas in his PhD thesis, Alastair King for teaching me the folding technique, Bernhard Keller for explanations via e-mail and Thomas Br\"{u}stle for proofreading.
+Wen Chang would like to thank Dong Yang for answering the questions about the derived category and its heart via e-mail, and Xiangdong Yang for explaining some concepts about manifolds.
+Qy would like to thank Tom Sutherland for sharing his ideas in his PhD thesis, Alastair King for teaching him the folding technique, Bernhard Keller for some explanations via e-mail and Thomas Br\"{u}stle for proofreading.
+Both authors thank reviewer's careful reading and many valuable suggestions.
+Qy is supported by National Key R\&D Program of China (No. 2020YFA0713000), Beijing Natural Science Foundation (Grant No.Z180003) and National Natural Science Foundation of China (Grant No.12031007).